 CASA volunteers receive training in courtroom procedures, social services, the juvenile justice system and the special needs of abused and neglected children.

-CASA provides the training required in order to be sworn in as a CASA Advocate or Mentor.
+CASA provides the training required in order to be sworn in as a Court Appointed Special Advocate volunteer.

 CASA volunteer advocates are required to complete a minimum of 12 hours per year of continuing education after completing the initial training requirement.

 Fees associated with becoming a CASA advocate or mentor include:

 Fingerprinting – $20

 Administrative fee to help CASA offset the cost of screening and training – $75